Dell XPS 13 Plus: Release date, price, and everything you need to know

 Where can I buy the Dell XPS 13 Plus?

 The XPS 13 Plus isn’t available to buy yet, but when it launches, you should be able to find it on major retailers including Amazon and Best Buy.
 It will also be on Dell’s website, which might actually be when it launches first.
-We’ll update this page once the laptop is available to buy.
+You can check it out on Dell’s website and see if it’s available to buy yet.

 Now we get on to some common questions you might have about the XPS 13 Plus.
 These cover all the basic information you might want to know, as well as some specific details you may be interested in.